 The new-and-improved RadWagon features a streamlined frame and smaller, wider tires designed in-house with a custom tread pattern to make the ride more comfortable, nimble and cargo-friendly.
 It also boasts a telescoping seat post and easily adjustable handlebars to accommodate a wide range of riders.
 The payload capacity is 350 pounds, the bike can go up to 45 miles per charge, and Rad offers a wide variety of accessories — from running boards and racks to baskets and bags — to make human- and cargo-hauling easier.

 The biggest upgrade, however, has to do with power.
 For the first time, the RadWagon rocks a geared hub motor, with twice the torque of its direct drive predecessor.
 Drawn from Rad’s line of off-road and utility rides, this 750-watt motor provides a better experience getting going from a stop and also hauling cargo uphill.

 Company founder and CEO Mike Radenbaugh (yes, that’s really his name) calls the RadWagon 4 “the raddest car replacing bike we’ve ever created.”
-And right now you can save a hundred bucks by pre-ordering, with an expected ship date of September, just in time for fall.
+Pre-order now directly from the brand for an expected ship date of October.

 The best way to catch up on the day’s most important product releases and stories.
 Read the Story

 Note: Purchasing products through our links may earn us a portion of the sale, which supports our editorial team’s mission.
 Learn more here.